 Faculty at CSU are among the best in their fields and combine classroom learning with experiential learning in the field and laboratory.
 More than 5,000 CSU students participate in undergraduate research opportunities every year, and even as CSU has grown, we’ve kept our student:faculty ratio at 18:1.
 Within six months of graduation, 84 percent of students have secured employment or continuing education — and 89 percent of graduates say they would choose CSU again.

-CSU educates students both to make a living and to make a difference — and our faculty transform the world through their research, scholarship, and teaching.
+CSU educates students both to make a living and to make a difference — and our faculty transform the world through their research, scholarship, engagement, and teaching.
 This is what it means to be a research university in the 21st century, and Colorado State University is proud to carry on that distinguished academic tradition.

 Inspired by its land-grant heritage, Colorado State University is committed to excellence, setting the standard for public research universities in teaching, research, engagement, service and extension for the benefit of the citizens of Colorado, the United States and the world.